aljrubior/mule-agent-jar-signature-validator/SIGNED_JAR_FILES_BY_EXAMPLE.md

 ### 5. Jar file verification

-The following command validates the file `app-signed-by-trust-signer.jar` was signed with one of the certificate in the truststore `signers-truststore.jks`
+The following command validates the file `app-signed-by-trust-signer.jar` was signed with one of the certificates in the truststore `signers-truststore.jks`

 ```
 jarsigner \